Verona Arena: Controversies surrounding the construction date

-Additional clues aiding in the dating process include the amphitheatre’s decorations and, most significantly, a life-sized tuff gladiator’s head encased in a helmet.
-This helmet features two round openings revealing the fighter’s eyes, with a visor composed of two sections meeting precisely at the face’s midline.
+Additional clues aiding in the dating process include the amphitheatre's decorations, particularly a tuff sculpture depicting a life-sized gladiator's head encased in a helmet.
+This helmet features two round openings revealing the fighter's eyes, with a visor composed of two sections meeting precisely at the face's midline.
 The cheek guards, starting narrow at the ears, widen to cover the entire face except the eyes and appear to be fastened by two crossed straps beneath the chin.

-This helmet style emerged at the end of the Augustan era, around 10–20 AD, as it evolved significantly after 40 AD.
+This helmet style emerged at the end of the Augustan era, around 10–20 AD.
 This narrows the construction window to the late reign of Augustus and the early reign of Claudius.
-Given that statues were typically crafted at the end of a building’s construction, it is reasonable to infer that the Arena was completed by approximately 30 AD, a conclusion supported by historian Pirro Marconi.
+Given that statues were typically crafted at the end of a building's construction, Pirro Marconi inferred that the Arena was completed by approximately 30 AD.

-Thus, the amphitheatre likely formed part of the monumentalization efforts in Verona during the Julio-Claudian era, which included new constructions in the Forum of Verona and adjacent areas, as well as the renovation and embellishment of the city’s gateways.
-Both the Verona and Pula amphitheatres predate the construction of the Colosseum, representing pivotal developments in the evolution of such entertainment venues.
-They were instrumental in refining the construction techniques later employed to erect the largest amphitheatre of the Roman Empire in Rome.
+The amphitheatre were part of the monumentalization projects in Verona during the Julio-Claudian era, which also included the Forum of Verona and the embellishment of the city's gateways.
+Both the Verona and Pula amphitheatres predate the construction of the Colosseum, representing new developments in the evolution of this architectural form.